slipnitskaya/image-tagger/README.md

 As deep neural networks are quite computationally expensive, the inference speed becomes usually a bottleneck.
 To address this issue and increase the model’s throughput, the approach called model quantization was applied.
-It allowed to substantially reduce time needed to perform the feature extraction step (from 212.0 +/- 12.6 ms to 50.1 +/- 9.1 ms on Nokia 7.1) for the cost of a marginal decrease of the validation accuracy (from 56.09% to 55.67%).
+This improvement allowed to substantially reduce the time needed to perform the feature extraction step (from 212.0 +/- 12.6 ms to 50.1 +/- 9.1 ms on Nokia 7.1) for the cost of a marginal decrease of the validation accuracy (from 56.09% to 55.67%).

 Therefore, the developed ImageTagger Android app allows to automatically generate relevant textual annotations of user images.
 The further accuracy improvement can be achieved considering training on a larger dataset (e.g. ImageNet, YFCC100M).